-Stuart has spent the last twelve years as a board member of The National Dropout Prevention Center/Network (part of Clemson University), which he formerly chaired.
-Prior to joining K12 Inc., Stuart was CEO of Catapult Learning, and prior to that role, CEO of Penn Foster, which he sold to The Princeton Review in what was named by Thomson Reuters as 2009 Private Equity Deal of the Year.
-He additionally spent eleven years at Kaplan, most recently as President of Kaplan K12 Learning Services.
+Stuart Udell is CEO of Achieve3000.
+His 25 years of industry leadership experience includes serving as CEO of Catapult Learning, and CEO of Penn Foster, which he sold to The Princeton Review in what was named by Thomson Reuters as 2009 Private Equity Deal of the Year.
+Stuart additionally spent eleven years at Kaplan, most recently as President of Kaplan K12 Learning Services.
 From 1997-2001, Stuart helped drive Renaissance Learning’s rapid post-IPO growth as President of its subsidiary School Renaissance Institute.
-He recently served on the board of directors of Renaissance Learning until the sale of the company in 2014.
+He served on the board of directors of Renaissance Learning until the sale of the company in 2014.
+Stuart has spent the last 16 years as a board member of The National Dropout Prevention Center/Network (part of Clemson University), which he formerly chaired.
 Stuart served several terms on the Software and Information Industry Association board..
 Stuart has an MBA from Columbia University and a BS from Bucknell University.

 Additional board members TBA soon.